Switzerland in the Eurovision Song Contest 2004: Final

 The final took place on 6 March 2004.
 The twelve candidate songs in contention to represent Switzerland were performed and two rounds of regional televoting selected the winner.
 In the first round, the top six entries were selected to advance to the second round.
-The second round results were aggregated to the first which selected "Celebrate" performed by Piero Esteriore and the MusicStars as the winner.
+The second round results were combined with the results of the first round which resulted in the selection of "Celebrate" performed by Piero Esteriore and the MusicStars as the winner.
 A total of 631,000 votes were registered over both rounds.
 In addition to the performances from the competing artists, the band Core22 and British singer Jamelia performed as the interval acts.